FrontendBy-GJ/quiz-game/README.md

 ## How to play :

-- Each game you'll be presented with a set of questions selected at ramdom
+- Each game you'll be presented with a set of questions selected at random
 - Each correct answer earns you $1,000
 - There's a 30 second timer.
 If that timer hits 0, you earn nothing and go on to the next question